HuttonLedingham/ENSF381_Lab4/README.md

 - Using visual studios and github
 - Practice using css to layout the page
 - Practice using flex to layout the page
-- Crating a ReadMe file
+- Creating a ReadMe file
 ## Team Members
 |Names|
 |-----|